The stark divide between soaring AI investments and growing rates of project failure.

 This leads to the hundred-billion-dollar question being asked in hushed tones by CFOs and CTOs across the country: How is it possible that as investment sextuples, the rate of outright project abandonment more than doubles?

 This phenomenon is not a signal to retreat from AI.
 It is a market-wide, painful, but ultimately necessary correction.
 The velocity of failure is currently outpacing the velocity of investment, indicating a systemic flaw not in the technology itself, but in the dominant approach to its implementation.
+As a result, many now expect a reset in market expectations, with investors and executives becoming more cautious in their outlook following recent high-profile failures.
 The very hype driving the investment frenzy has created a pressure-cooker environment, forcing rushed, ill-conceived projects that are predisposed to failure.
-The current "retreat" is a direct and logical consequence of this unsustainable dynamic.
+The current “retreat” is a direct and logical consequence of this unsustainable dynamic.
 It is the critical moment when leadership must stop chasing hype and start building durable, strategic value.
 This report is the definitive playbook for making that pivot.

 "We're Investing Millions in AI.
 Why Aren't We Seeing a Return?"

 The anxiety palpable in executive suites is not unfounded; it is a rational response to a growing and well-documented chasm between financial outlay and tangible business value.
+Despite significant amounts of money being spent on AI initiatives, most AI pilots are not increasing the company's profit, and the expected returns are often elusive.
 The disconnect between the promise of AI and its current reality on the profit and loss (P&L) statement is becoming too large to ignore.
+Companies need to carefully account for the true ROI of their AI investments, as organizations continue to struggle to find measurable business impact from these technologies.
+There is a growing sense among leaders that the hype is not matching reality, yet most people outside of technical teams may not realize the extent of these failures.

 The Investment Deluge vs. The Value Drought